-It’s been almost twelve years since I did Norseman as an athlete.
-And to be honest – the memory of it all is a bit faded.
-The jump from the ferry, the ride up Måbø valley, the Hardanger plateau, Zombie-hill and the finish at Mount Gausta… All the things you are fantasizing about these days, are becoming more and more vague for me.
-They’re small flickering glimpses in my mind, blurred by age and time.
-The memories are there.
-But they’re like fish swimming at the bottom of a black forest lake.
-Every now and then they break the surface for a split second and leave ripples in the water.
-But then they submerge to an uncertain depth of my mind just as quickly as they emerged.
+Now it’s been almost twelve years since I did Norseman as an athlete, and the memory of it all is a bit faded.
+The jump from the ferry, the ride up Måbø valley, crossing the Hardanger plateau, Zombie-hill and the finish at mount Gausta… All the things you are fantasizing about these days, are becoming more and more vague for me.
+The memories are still there as small flickering glimpses in my mind,.
+They’re like fish swimming in a black forest lake who every now and then break the surface for a split second and leave ripples in the water, but they submerge to an uncertain depth just as quickly as they emerged.

 The memory of that climb stands clear, hard and cold in my mind.
 Like a iron rod set in my spine.
 The bare thought of it leaves a bitter taste of metal in the back of my mouth.
 Iming mountain is the fifth and final climb on the bike leg.
 Måbø vally and the three previous hills after Geilo are just like small gentle waves in the landscape.
 They will let you pass by with a small sigh and maybe you’ll break a sweat on your upper lip.
 The Iming mountain pass is no such thing.
-She will strike you down, hammer you with her bare knuckles and grind you down to a weak-willed unsustainable substance of convulsions, despair and pain.
+She will strike you, hammer you with her bare knuckles and grind you down to a weak-willed substance of convulsions, despair and pain.